hamzas4011/nintendogame/README.md

 - **Frontend:** React.js
 - **Backend:** C# with CRUD operations

-This project showcases a complete fullstack solution, combining frontend and backend development to deliver a user-friendly and functional application.
+This project showcases a complete fullstack solution, integrating frontend and backend development to deliver a functional and user-friendly application.

----

-Thank you for exploring this project! 🎮✨